What is vehicle fleet management?

 Analyze data to optimize operations.
 Are your drivers experiencing too many delivery delays?
 Are your fuel costs going up unexpectedly?
 Once you uncover a risk or a detriment to your fleet within the data and records you've been keeping, you'll need to be able to use that data to extrapolate a solution for the good of the fleet.

 Protocol and compliance preparedness.
-The U.S. Department of Transportation and other state and local authorities require that your fleet be completely up-to-date regarding all licensing, insurance policies, certifications, driver logs, registrations, and more.
+The U.S. Department of Transportation and other state and local authorities require that your fleet be completely up-to-date with their regulations, regarding all licensing, insurance policies, certifications, driver logs, registrations, and more.
 Don't waste time scrambling to pull together all your important documents when you're asked for proof of compliance.
-Managing your fleet properly will ensure it's all together and ready to go at any time.## We asked Dean about vehicle fleet management
+Managing your fleet properly will ensure it's all together and ready to go at any time.

-There is a great deal of pressure placed on fleet managers to reduce the total cost of ownership, enforce driver safety policies, minimize risks and increase productivity.
+There is a great deal of pressure placed on the individuals responsible for managing fleet to reduce the total cost of ownership, enforce driver safety policies, minimize risks and increase productivity.
 From how a company handles tolls, to how they handle scheduled maintenance and even when to trade in or sell off a vehicle—fleet managers have more on their plate than they could ever handle alone.

 Understand fundamental vehicle fleet management tasks.